To be the man, you've got to beat the man.

-- It follows the trope but subverts its usage.
+- In Dune, the trope is followed, but the usage subverted.
 Paul Atreides refuses to face Stilgar, the chief of the Fremen sietch Paul belonged to, in ritual combat because they both knew Paul would win and Paul wanted Stilgar to remain chief of the sietch as Paul went to war for the whole planet Arrakis.